rmzetti/hover-exec/README.md

 The difference is that `vm` scripts are executed within a more restricted *context* (see next section).

 In the command line (eg. above), using `js` for the codeblock id produces javascript syntax highlighting (it's a quick and dirty approach to provide basic syntax highlighting for a range of scripts), then adding ` :eval` sets the actual exec command to `eval`.

-Note that `eval` allows the internal *vscode* API to be used.
+Note that `vm` and `eval` allow the internal *vscode* API to be used.
 Installation of `nodejs` is not required for `vm` or `eval` scripts to execute.

 ---
 ### Available functions in `vm` and `eval`